DATA-606-SPRING-2022/David_DATA606/README.md

    <img src='https://github.com/dfdatascience/David_DATA606/blob/main/images/arima05_nycfinalprediction.png' width='50%'>
    <img src='https://github.com/dfdatascience/David_DATA606/blob/main/images/arima06_sffinalprediction.png' width='50%'>

-Based on the Normalized Root Mean Squared to assess performance, we noted the model performed relatively well for Chicago and New York City.
+Based on the Normalized Root Mean Squared Error (NRMSE) to assess performance, we noted the model performed relatively well for Chicago and New York City.
 The model did not perform as well for San Francisco.
 Of note, for San Francisco, both ARIMA and SARIMA were attempted and neither performed well.
 The below for San Francisco represents the results of the SARIMA, which still performed a little better for San Francisco.
 The below results represent those for the SARIMA model.

 | Rank | City | NRMSE | Notes |
 | --- | --- | --- | --- |